mukhtarB/App-Product-Page/Server (django-graphQL)/core/README.md

 ### 1. Backend Dependencies

+The Backend of the application is built on django with graphQL powering it's APIs using the graphene, graphene-django package.

 Our tech stack will include the following:

 -   **virtualenv** as a tool to create isolated Python environments
--   **GRAPHQL** to be our ORM library of choice via graphene-django package
+-   **graphene** to be our ORM library of choice via graphene-django package
 -   **SQLITE** as the default database of choice
 -   **Python3** and **DJANGO** as our server language and server framework You can download and install the dependencies mentioned above using `pip` as: